This post may contain affiliate links. I may earn a small commission at no extra cost to you.

 - Jaggery will eventually melt and will start bubbling.

-- Once jaggery is completely melted, you will notice bubbles are bigger and foaming slowly. turn off the flame and add butter and mix it well. put the pan again on the flame.¼ cup Butter
+- Once jaggery is completely melted, you will notice bubbles are bigger and foaming slowly. turn off the flame and add butter and mix it well. put the pan again on the flame.¼ cup (56.75 g) Butter

 - Mix cream and simmer the sauce for 30 seconds on medium flame.